Portrait from the Representative Men and Families of Rhode Island, Vol. III.

 The name would be Eastwood Eastwood.
 No, that isn't a typo!!
 This imaginatively named man was a resident of distinction in 19th century Rhode Island, serving as a member of that state's legislature and was elected as Mayor of Central Falls shortly before his death.
-The above picture of him (discovered recently in a December 3, 1900 edition of the Providence Journal) marks the first time I've seen a portrait of this obscure man......and I've been aware of him since 2002!!!
+The above picture of him (discovered recently in Volume III of the Representative Men and Families of Rhode Island) marks the first time I've seen a portrait of this obscure man......and I've been aware of him since 2002!!!
 I first located the name of this mysterious Rhode Islander on the Politicalgraveyard website over a decade ago, and I can honestly state that the decade-plus years of searching for information on him have finally paid off!
 Despite having few sources that mention him at any great length, Eastwood Eastwood will now have at least one proper biography of himself available online!

 While his odd name is one of the most unique in the annals of American politics, Mr. Eastwood wasn't born in the United States.
-Born into a family of 12 children in Clitheroe, Lancashire, Great Britain on December 28, 1834, Eastwood's education was completed at schools in his native county of Lancashire and he later attended Cawthorne's Academy.
-In 1857 Eastwood left his native country and relocated to seek a new life in the United States, settling in the town of Fall River, Massachusetts.
-After a short stay in that town he removed to Providence, Rhode Island and then finally to the Lincoln/Central Falls area where he resided for the remainder of his life.
+Born into a family of 12 children in Clitheroe, Lancashire, Great Britain on December 28, 1834, Eastwood was the son of the Rev. John and Jane Eastwood and received his education at schools in his native county of Lancashire, attending the Cawthorne Academy.
+In 1857 Eastwood left England and relocated to seek a new life in the United States, settling in the town of Fall River, Massachusetts.
+After a short stay in that town, he removed to Providence, Rhode Island and then finally to the Lincoln/Central Falls area where he resided for the remainder of his life.

 In addition to his extensive involvement in the milling industry, Eastwood Eastwood served as the President of the Moshassuck Cemetery Corporation and is recorded by his 1900 Providence Journal obituary as having had "other large and important business interests in other parts of the state."Although much information exists on Eastwood's public career and business activities in Rhode Island, his personal life is somewhat more difficult to research.
-He married to Ms. Sarah Rowse (1834-1908) at an unknown date, and the couple later had least one daughter, Maud Rouse Eastwood Boardman (1862-1943).
+He married his first wife, Jane Elliott, in England, and this union later saw the birth of one daughter, Sarah Jane.
+Following her death, Eastwood remarried to Sarah Rowse (1834-1908) on November 15, 1871.
+This marriage saw the birth of one son, Thomas Gosling, who died in infancy.
+In addition to this child, Eastwood is recorded as adopting Maude Rouse (1862-1943), Sarah Rouse's daughter from her first marriage.

 From an 1894 edition of Acts of the Rhode Island General Assembly.

-On November 6, 1900 Eastwood was reelected as mayor "by a majority of some 600", but despite a resounding victory, Eastwood had little to celebrate about.
-A few weeks preceding the election Eastwood had undergone surgery on a corn located on his foot, and being a diabetic, needed a "cosmetic" to aid in stopping the flow of blood caused by the initial surgical cut.
+On November 6, 1900, Eastwood was reelected as mayor "by a majority of some 600", but despite a resounding victory, Eastwood had little to celebrate about.
+A few weeks preceding the election Eastwood had undergone surgery on a corn that had developed on his foot, and, being a diabetic, needed a "cosmetic" to aid in stopping the flow of blood caused by the initial surgical cut.
 Newspaper reports of the time note that gangrene eventually set in and with that, blood poisoning.
-Throughout November Eastwood's health continued to sink rapidly, and on December 1, 1900 he died at his home in Central Falls as a result of blood poisoning.
+Throughout November Eastwood's health continued to sink rapidly, and on December 1, 1900, he died at his home in Central Falls as a result of blood poisoning.

 From the afternoon edition of the December 1, 1900 Providence Journal.

-Eastwood's funeral was first held at his home on December 4, 1900 and his remains were later relocated to the city clerk's office to lie in state.
-As a member of numerous fraternal organizations (including the Jenks Lodge Masons of Central Falls, the Royal Society of Goodfellows, the I.O.OF., the Washington Lodge Knights of Pythias and Providence Lodge of Elks), it can assumed that a great many of his fellow citizens came to pay their last respects to one of Central Falls' most honored men.
+Eastwood's funeral was first held at his home on December 4, 1900, and his remains were later relocated to the city clerk's office to lie in state.
+As a member of numerous fraternal organizations (including the Jenks Lodge Masons of Central Falls, the Royal Society of Goodfellows, the I.O.OF., the Washington Lodge Knights of Pythias and Providence Lodge of Elks), one can assume that a great many of his fellow club-men came to pay their last respects to one of Central Falls' most honored figures.
 Another funeral service took place at the Trinity Church in Pawtucket sometime later that day.
 Eastwood Eastwood was interred at the Mushassock Cemetery in Central Falls and was survived by his wife Sarah, who died in 1908 at age 74.

 From the December 3, 1900 edition of the Providence Journal.